XuYuanchi/PAIR/README.md

 $ conda activate pair
 $ conda env create -f environment.yml
 ```

+# Usage
+`PAIR` is a bipartite graph-based autoencoder model for scATAC-seq data analysis, such as imputation and clustering.
+The example can be seen in the <a href="https://github.com/XuYuanchi/PAIR/blob/main/main.py">train.py</a>.

 # Data Availability
 The data that support the findings of this study are openly available in <a href="https://doi.org/10.5281/zenodo.18085474">Zenodo</a>